 Stemming from the past experience, we may fear to lose the person and exhibit signs of insecurity.
 It’s often counter-productive as insecurity complicates the relationship and can cause substantial differences.

-Owing to their peculiar nature, rebound relationships may not work in below situations:
+Owing to their peculiar nature, rebound relationships may not work in the below situations:

 How does a rebound help?

-While we get into another relationship soon after a breakup, a new set of people and environment replaces the old set of miseries and helps us get over those painful memories.
+While we get into another relationship soon after a breakup, a new set of people and environment replaces the old set of miseries and helps us get over past or those painful memories.

 A rebound could be a great way of knowing what we actually want and don’t want.
 It could be seen as a hit-and-trial method that people can actually benefit from.